chef/chef-web-docs/chef_master/source/api_chef_server.rst

 POST
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``POST`` method is used to create a new data bag on the Chef server.
+The ``POST`` method is used to create a new data bag on the Chef Infra Server.

 This method has no parameters.